Shisui6/bookstore/README.md

 ### Key Features <a name="key-features"></a>

 - Displays a list of books
-- Allows users to add books
+- Allows users to add and remove books from that list
-- Allows users to remove books
+- Allows users to filter books bu categories
 - Responsive design which adapts to most screen sizes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>